hansdejong/xml-parser-scalajs/README.md

  It is tested on the provided listing in Scala.js (that was a tense moment, using regex in Javascript).<br>
  (I'm not sure how easy it is to run Ammonite under Windows.)

- Until now I never used it in a real application, so the interfacing is very immature, but the example-code shows you a direction.<br>
+ The interfacing was immature but improved in the last commit: level is a var now, and can be adjusted after rearrangements, and namespaces are separated from tagnames.
+The example-code shows you a direction how to use it.<br>
 I intend to also show a Scala.js app using it on my blog.
 Working on it.